Green Opportunities, Diversity Workshop and Career Fair - Friday, February 8, 2019

 EcologyPlus is excited to announce the Green Opportunities, Diversity Workshop & Career Fair.
 This is a two-part event designed to engage professionals in the environmental, conservation and sustainability fields as well as diverse high school and college students interested in green careers pathways.

-Door prizes will include a $500 EcologyPlus scholarship to a registered student to attend a professional conference related to green careers by May 2019.
+Door prizes will include a $500 EcologyPlus scholarship to a registered student to attend a professional conference related to green careers by September 2019.
+The drawing for the scholarship will take place after 4:00 pm.
+Must be present to receive the award.

 9:30 am – 12:00 PM WORKSHOP